Geczy/google-voice-library/README.md

 Google Voice Library
 =================

-Google Voice API is a PHP based library for managing texts.
+Google Voice Library is a PHP based library for managing texts on Google Voice.

 Quick start
 ------------